optinsoft/ProxyMapService/README.md

 ## Description

 The Proxy Map Service listens for incoming TCP connections on one or more ports and redirects traffic to an external proxy server defined in the configuration (`appsettings.json`).
-The rules system allows blocking connections to certain hosts or establishing connections without using an external proxy server (this is called ""bypass"").
+The rules system allows blocking connections to certain hosts or establishing connections without using an external proxy server (this is called **bypass**).
 In bypass mode, the Proxy Map Service itself acts as the proxy server.

 This may be useful for: